- Find a Trail

 - Get Involved

 The nearly 20-mile Prisma Health (formerly Greenville Health System) Swamp Rabbit Trail links the cities of Travelers Rest and Greenville in upstate South Carolina via a former railroad corridor.
 The Greenville Health System, a local healthcare provider, generously provided $1 million to help develop and publicize the trail.
-Beginning in the north at Tate Road in Travelers Rest, the trail passes the North Greenville Medical Campus as it continues through the community's downtown.
+Beginning in the north at Tate Road in Travelers Rest, the trail passes the North Greenville Medical Campus and the Falls Park on the Reedy as it continues through the community's downtown.

 Following the Reedy River, the trail heads south through the park-like setting of the Furman University campus and continues into downtown Greenville, ending at Greenville Tech on Cleveland Street.
 Varying from 8 to 12 feet wide, the trail features a paved surface for bicycles, skaters and walkers, with an additional rubberized surface for runners.
 Amenities along the trail include lighting, picnic areas, benches, water fountains, restrooms, signage and bicycle racks.
 Views of the Reedy River are plentiful throughout the trail.